 Cool Hotels of the World : The W Retreat Koh Samui

-The above picture is of my hotel “room” from last week in Koh Samui at the “W Retreat” in Mae Nam.
+That picture, again below, is of my hotel “room” from last week in Koh Samui at the “W Retreat” in Mae Nam.
 What’s a hotel room doing on Paul’s blog?
 I hear you ask – Well, there’s a bit of a back-story to this one and the place is stunning enough to warrant me actually putting fingers to keys and writing about it (yes, it’s that good).
-And for once, I’m posting an entire page of images […]
+And for once, I’m posting an entire page of […]

 Racetrack Playa – Death Valley National Park